AndryRafam/neptunecrypt/README.md

 Encrypting file is straightforward.
 To encrypt folder, first compress/archive the folder (.7z, .zip, .rar, .tar etc.) and then encrypt.

-<h2 align="left"> WARNING </h2>

-NEPTUNE-CRYPT IS A FREE SOFTWARE AND COMES WITH ABSOLUTELY NO WARRANTY.
+**NEPTUNE-CRYPT IS A FREE SOFTWARE AND COMES WITH ABSOLUTELY NO WARRANTY.**